Refa3y97/Hyper-market-Dashboard/README.md

 ---

-## How to Use
-1. Open `Hypermarket Dashboard.pbix` in **Power BI Desktop**.
+## Skills Demonstrated
+- SQL database design, table relationships, and views
+- Data insertion and management with realistic hypermarket datasets
+- Power BI data modeling, DAX measures, and interactive dashboards
-2. Explore each page interactively to analyze sales, orders, employee, and inventory data.
+- Business insights visualization for sales, orders, HR, and inventory
-3. Optionally, run `Hypermarket.sql` in a SQL environment to recreate the database and connect Power BI to it.

 ---

-## Skills Demonstrate
+Created as part of a **data analysis portfolio** to demonstrate SQL and Power BI expertise.